RediSearch/RediSearch/docs/Chinese.md

 `friso.ini` file which contains the relevant settings and paths to the dictionary files.

 Note that there is no "default" friso.ini file location.
-Redis Search comes with its own `friso.ini` and dictionary files which are compiled into the module binary at build-time.
+RediSearch comes with its own `friso.ini` and dictionary files which are compiled into the module binary at build-time.